-The Miranda warning is a police warning that is given to criminal suspects in police custody in the United States before they are asked questions relating to the commission of crimes.
-Police may request biographical information such as name, date of birth and address without reading their Miranda warnings.
-Compulsory confessions will not constitute admissible evidence unless suspects have been made aware of and waived their “Miranda rights”.
+In the United States, the Miranda warning is a police warning that is given to criminal suspects as they are taken into police custody before they are asked questions relating to the commission of crimes.
+Police may request biographical information such as name, date of birth, and address without reading their Miranda warnings.
+Compulsory confessions will not constitute admissible evidence unless suspects have been notified and waived their “Miranda rights.”

-The Miranda warnings were mandated by the 1966 United States Supreme Court decision in the case of Miranda v.
-Arizona as a means of protecting a criminal suspect’s Fifth Amendment right to avoid coercive self-incrimination (see right to silence).
+The 1966 United States Supreme Court decision mandated the Miranda warnings in the case of Miranda v.
+Arizona.
+The warnings protect a criminal suspect’s Fifth Amendment right to avoid coercive self-incrimination (see right to silence).

-However, since its creation by the Warren Court, the Supreme Court has indicated that the Miranda decision imposes preventative safeguards rather than protections mandated by the Fifth Amendment privilege.
+However, since the creation of the Warren Court, the Supreme Court says that the Miranda decision imposes preventative safeguards rather than protections mandated by the Fifth Amendment privilege.

 The Supreme Court did not specify the exact wording to be used when informing a suspect of his or her rights.
-However, they did set down a set of guidelines which must be followed.
+However, they did set down a set of guidelines that must be followed during an arrest.
 The ruling states:

-As a result, American English has acquired the verb Mirandize, meaning to read to a suspect his or her Miranda rights (when that suspect is taken into custody for the purpose of interrogation).
+As a result, American English has acquired the verb Mirandize, meaning to read to a suspect his or her Miranda rights (when that suspect is taken into custody for interrogation).

 Sample Miranda Warning